LeviAckermanZ9/Financial-Health-Assessment-Tool/README.md

 ## Financial Health Assessment Tool

 Welcome to the **Financial Health Assessment Tool** — a hackathon project aimed at revolutionizing personal finance management.
-Developed for the [Hackathon Name] hosted by [Organizer Name], this tool provides a comprehensive evaluation of your financial health using cutting-edge technology.
+Developed for the Geeks For Geeks hosted by AIESEC, this tool provides a comprehensive evaluation of your financial health using cutting-edge technology.

 # Key Features